 - Potassium to Sodium Ratio: As shown in Table 2 and on Figure 3, the potassium to sodium ratio in all monitoring wells continues to be approximately 0.10 or less, indicating that there is no discernible impact from the CKD disposal area.
-The K:Na ratios have stabilized or are declining in the last few years. - Total Dissolved Solids: March 2024 TDS concentrations in MW-7 were slightly elevated compared to recent years, though still within the historical range and lower than observed in past years (Figure 4).
+The K:Na ratios have stabilized or are declining in the last few years. - Total Dissolved Solids: March 2025 TDS concentrations in MW-7 were similar to March 2024 results and slightly elevated compared to recent years, though still within the historical range and lower than observed in past years (Figure 4).
 The concentrations of TDS in MW-12 and MW-13 are generally stable.
-All TDS concentrations remain below their respective NPLs. - Sulfate: MW-7 concentrations are generally decreasing through time and have remained stable in recent years (Figure 5).
-Concentrations are generally stable in MW-12 and MW-13, though sulfate concentrations at MW-13 remained slightly above the NPL in 2024. - Manganese: Manganese concentrations in MW-7, MW-12, and MW-13 have decreased over time and have stabilized in the last 10 years (Figure 6).
-Manganese concentrations remain well below the respective NPLs at MW-7 and MW-13. - Dissolved Iron: Dissolved iron has generally stabilized at all three wells in recent years (Figure 7), though concentrations in MW-12 were elevated in 2024, they were similar to historical concentrations observed in 2011 and 2014.
-An NPL based on dissolved iron concentrations (using the Regulation 41 standard of 0.3 mg/L) rather than total iron concentrations is now used for MW-7.
-Concentrations in MW-7 and MW-13 were both below their respective NPLs in 2024. - The concentrations of analytes found in monitoring well MW-12, which is considered the background well, from the March 2024 sampling event (Table 2 and Figures 3, 4, 5, 6, and 7) remain generally higher than the wells installed downgradient of the CKD landfill.
+All TDS concentrations remain below their respective NPLs. - Sulfate: MW-7 concentrations increased slightly in 2025, though they remain well below the NPL (Figure 5).
+Concentrations are generally stable in MW-12 and MW-13, with sulfate concentrations at MW-13 decreasing to below the NPL. - Manganese: Manganese concentrations in MW-7, MW-12, and MW-13 have decreased over time and have stabilized in the last 10 years (Figure 6).
+Manganese concentrations remain well below the respective NPLs at MW-7 and MW-13. - Dissolved Iron: Dissolved iron has generally stabilized at all three wells in recent years (Figure 7).
+Concentrations in MW-12 decreased in 2025, similar to results observed in recent years after they were slightly elevated in 2024.
+Concentrations in MW-7 and MW-13 were both below their respective NPLs in 2025. - The concentrations of analytes found in monitoring well MW-12, which is considered the background well, from the March 2025 sampling event (Table 2 and Figures 3, 4, 5, 6, and 7) remain generally higher than the wells installed downgradient of the CKD landfill.